-That the Audit & Governance Committee reviews, comments upon, and recommends the Treasury Management Strategy Statement and the Treasury Management Investment Strategy for 2021/22 to Full Council for approval.
+That Full Council approves the Treasury Management Strategy Statement and the Treasury Management Investment Strategy for 2021/22.

 APPENDICES Appendix A Treasury Management Strategy Statement 2021/22 Appendix B Treasury Management Investment Strategy 2021/22

 BACKGROUND PAPERS

 Please note that copies of background papers have not been published on the Council's website www.eastsuffolk.gov.uk but copies of the background papers listed below are available for public inspection free of charge by contacting the relevant Council Department.